 When you contact us, the first thing to happen will be that your claim will be reviewed.
 If the solicitor believes you’ve got a strong enough chance of being compensated, they could offer you a Conditional Fee Agreement (CFA).
 This document acts as your contract.
 It’s really good to have this available as it confirms there are no legal fees to pay if the case is lost.
 It also outlines the success fee that you’ll pay if the claim is won.

-- Call our specialist advisers for free advice on 0800 073 8801
+- Speak to our expert advisors on 0800 073 8801

 Thanks for reading our guide which aimed to answer the question, “What are my rights after a car accident?”.
 To assist you further, we’ve provided links to some of our other guides as well as some external links and resources that we hope you’ll find useful.

-Road Traffic Accident Claims – This guide explains when you could make a personal injury claim following a car crash caused by another driver.
+- Road Traffic Accident Claims – This guide explains when you could make a personal injury claim following a car crash caused by another driver.

-Passenger Injury Claims – A guide which explains your car accident legal rights if you were a passenger.
+- Passenger Injury Claims – A guide which explains your car accident legal rights if you were a passenger.

-Fatal Car Accident Claims – Information on claiming compensation if loved one suffers fatal car accident injuries.
+- Fatal Car Accident Claims – Information on claiming compensation if loved one suffers fatal car accident injuries.

-Brake Road Safety – Brake are a charity who aim to improve road safety.
+- Brake Road Safety – Brake are a charity who aim to improve road safety.

-The Highway Code – Information from the UK Government on the rules of the road for car drivers and other road users.
+- The Highway Code – Information from the UK Government on the rules of the road for car drivers and other road users.